| Written by Mark Buzinkay

 Transport & Identification

 Upon arrival at the terminal, each vehicle is immediately identified.
-This is typically done by terminal staff: either by a pen & paper process (outdated) or using mobile data entry devices (MDE) that can read barcodes.
-These barcodes are usually placed inside the vehicle, behind the windscreen, and are linked to the unique vehicle's identification number (VIN).
+Terminal staff typically do this either by pen and paper (an outdated process) or using mobile data entry devices (MDE) that can read barcodes.
+These barcodes are usually placed inside the vehicle, behind the windscreen, and are linked to the unique vehicle identification number (VIN).
 The VIN is crucial as it matches the car with its respective parking and technical treatment orders in the logistic IT system.

 Storage Allocation

-Once identified, the IT system assigns a parking location to each vehicle based on predefined priorities.
-This location is within a designated storage area of the terminal, optimised for easy access, efficient use of space and the defined next steps in the process.
+Once identified, the IT system assigns each vehicle a parking location based on predefined priorities.
+This location is within a designated storage area of the terminal, optimised for easy access, efficient use of space, and the defined next steps in the process.

 Placing in Stock